otac0n/otac0n.github.com/_posts/2026-03-19-building-a-metal-gear-mk.ii-inspired-self-balancing-robot-part-2-prototypes.md

 I arranged a meet-up to get the 3D printed wheels & tires at our local makerspace.
 And it was there that the poor electronics hygiene caught up with me.
 I assembled the wheels, powered the bot on, and... a twitch and then it almost immediately fell silent.

 I pulled the power and hooked up USB serial to assess the damage.
 The board gave me random text in return.
 I fried the brains and the sensors.
 Oof.
 Most likely what happened is that one of the 15V leads from the step-down must have contacted one of the lower-voltage data lines on the STM32.
-There was nowhere to secure the voltage regulator inside the box and I had not protected the leads.
+There was nowhere to secure the voltage regulator inside the box, and I had not protected the leads.

 At this point, I decided I had to make some specific changes.
 Going forward, I decided: